tikv/website/content/docs/apis.md

 ## Connecting a Client

-This guide assumes you are using Rust and have Rust installed through `rustup` or other means.
+This guide assumes you are using Rust and have Rust (>=1.31) installed through `rustup` or other means.
+You will also need an already deployed TiKV and PD cluster, since TiKV is not an embedded database.

 To start, open the `Cargo.toml` of your project and add the `tikv-client` as a dependency.
 You'll also need to depend on `futures`.